 Not everyone wants to drive a car as it comes from the factory.
-For some, they feel it a little too bland and wants to spice it up a bit.
-If you are motorhead, you might want to add a little more style and performance to your ride with auto tuning also called car tuning.
+Some, feel it is a little too bland and want to spice it up a bit.
+If you are a motorhead, you might want to add a little more style and performance to your ride with auto-tuning also called car tuning.

 Auto tuning is a great way to improve an outdated car or an underperforming car.
 Even though when you consider the cost of tuning alone, it can look like a lot of money, that’s mostly just sticker shock.
 Tuning will cost only a fraction of what it costs to buy a new car with better performance.
 You can also improve the look and feel of the car by tuning and styling it.
 However, there are some downsides to tuning.
 You can lose the warranty or increase the insurance cost, to state a few.
 If tuning the car without voiding the warranty is important for you, then you have to check the policies of your vehicle manufacturer.
 Nonetheless, here are the basics introduction to modifying your car.